ChotanSharma/readme-file-ready/README.md

       * [Questions](#questions)

       ## Installation
-      Node modules and npm inquirer
+      hdfbd f
       ## Usage
-      The user need to use node modules and npm inquirer.
-When the index file runs, the questions prompt up and users answer the questions and get a readme file ready.
+      dfsm
       ## License
-      This project is license under GNU
+      This project is license under MIT
       ## Contributing
-      Chotan Sharma
+      fbdnf
       ## Tests
       npm test
       ## Questions
-      please  feel easy to contact me at chotansharma@yahoo.com.
-For more of my projects, you are aways welcome to my portfolio at https://github.com/ChotanSharma.
+      please  feel easy to contact me at vjdsfskm.
+For more of my projects, you are aways welcome to my portfolio at https://github.com/sdvsn v.